Do you want to know how to buy musical instruments early childhood for your preschool or day care centre?

 Choose just a few tried and true kinds of instrument – sleigh bells; castanets; chime bars; finger cymbals; guiros; rhythm sticks; shaker eggs; and sturdy drums.
 Let the children play CDs and choose their own music for jam sessions.
 They can learn a lot by listening to expert musicians.
 Try the Putumayo Kids range of CDs.

-Here are images of my instruments to help you choose wisely for your school, day care or library or even for use in a private home.
+Here are images of my instruments to help you choose wisely for your school, Music academy, early learning centre or library or even for use in a private home.
 For music activities that really work with instrument playing download Single Instrument Activities or Rhythm Instrument Activities for 1-3 years old or Rhythm Instrument Activities for 3-5 years old or Melody and Harmony Instrument Activities.
 Happy playing!

 Do you need a trustworthy place to buy the best instruments in Australia?
 Check out our instrument shop.